 - 148. WFP will review its country office workforce and structure, identifying any adjustments needed in order to implement the CSP, including staff training. - 149.
 The Lesotho country office has 65 staff, 95 percent of whom are national staff.
 Gender parity is at 49 percent.
 The country office is located in Maseru and there are three field offices. - 150.
-WFP will maximize use of internal opportunities in WFP for surge and temporary staff, cost-sharing and short-term experts for specialist expertise. - 151.
-WFP will continue to emphasize staff welfare; diversity, equity and inclusion; and staff development and maintain WFP's support for the United Nations Lesotho disability inclusion initiative.
+WFP will maximize use of internal opportunities within the organization for surge and temporary staff, cost-sharing and short-term experts for specialist expertise.